-Bangor University (BU) and Bord Iascaigh Mhara (BIM) will bring together the Irish and Welsh shellfish sector to form a group (or cluster) with the aim of growing the shellfish sector by focusing on a study of juvenile shellfish settlement.
+Bangor University (BU) and Bord Iascaigh Mhara (BIM) will bring together the Irish and Welsh shellfish sector with the aim of growing the shellfish sector by focusing on a study of juvenile shellfish settlement.

 This pilot phase of the project will include a web portal for the ISPP.
 The overall concept of the portal will be to give industry access to the best science available in this field.
 This tool will be developed very closely with Industry, government and non-government organisations and regulators, via the shellfish cluster and will include information related to consents and licenses of seed collection and relaying.

 The aim is to ensure that the final project evaluation is successful and leads on to a larger project - The Irish Sea Portal.

 There are 5 workpackages covering the following: